P1sec/hermes-dec/README.md

 ## Installation

-The application itself only relies on the Python 3.x standard library for now.
+The command-line application itself only relies on the Python 3.x standard library for now.

+The GUI also relies on the a few external modules (listed in the `pip3` command below) to work.

 You can install the tool through the following commands on Ubuntu 22.04:

 ```
 sudo apt install -y python3-pip
-sudo pip3 install --upgrade git+https://github.com/P1sec/hermes-dec
+sudo pip3 install --upgrade websockets unidecode appdirs git+https://github.com/P1sec/hermes-dec
 ```

 Certain internal development utilities may however require to install `libclang` for Python: